District 123 Procedures

 The proposed meetings for the upcoming year will be posted as events on the district website, www.toastmasters123.org, by not later than July 1.

 Each event shall include the date, time, venue, and agenda for the related meeting.
-Other material, Zoom link, location, registration, and any other information about the meeting will be posted two weeks prior to the meeting.
+Other material, Zoom link, location, registration, and any other information pertaining to the meeting will be posted two weeks prior to the meeting.

-A designated tab on the district website will include all DEC and Disgtrict Council meeting events.
+A designated tab on the district website shall include all DEC and District Council meeting events.

 Voting Members